SDavenia/AP_spoon/my_solutions/typed_questions.md

 ### How do you open a file in append mode
 To open a file test.txt in append mode you need to open it using filevar.open("test.txt", std::ios_base::app);

+## Lecture 4
+### what's the main advantage of using templates?
+The main advantage of using templates is that they allow us to write a function which is capable of working on different types.
+This helps with code clarity.

+### Why do people usually put definitions of templated functions directly into .hpp files
+Because templated functions have to be instantiated manually otherwise, which kinda defeats the whole point.

+### Except on types what else can we template on?
+We can also template on integer numbers, intendent not only in the sense of int.
+This is called non-type template parameters.

+### What is a variadic template
+A variadic template allows us to obtain functions which are templated on a variable number of arguments.
+They are obtained using the ellipsis.

+### Why using push_back for std::vector is a bad idea?
+Vectors are allocated dynamically on the heap, with an amount of memory which the compiler thinks it is enough.
+When we use push_back we add elements at the end of the list, so it is generally fine unless we exceed the allocated memory.
+In that case the whole object has to be moved to a new memory location, and that of course requires quite a lot of time when working with big objects.

+### How do you pass data from std::vector to a C-style function that needs a pointer
+Suppose you have a C++ std pointer called vec.
+You can either pass it using the address of the first element of the vector &vec[0] or by using vec.data().

+### Why you should not use a vector of vectors?
+This is because you want the data to be continguous in memory, which does not happen when we have vectors of vectors.